 Now, let's look at water -- water for drinking.

-With a backcountry water filter you won't need to carry as much water in your Get Home Bag, because you can quickly pump water through your filter right out of the stream or lake and fill up your water bottles as they empty.
+With a backcountry water filter you won't need to carry as much water in your Get Home Bag, because you can quickly pump water through your filter right out of a stream or lake and fill up your water bottles as they empty.

 That's a lot for one small backpack.